Updated: Dec 19, 2022

-When you get older, the chances of winding up in a long-term care facility increase.
+The chances of winding up in a long-term care facility increase when you get older.
 Unless you plan accordingly, long-term care expenses will wipe out a lifetime of hard work and savings.

 Planning for the future of a business

-If you run a small family farm, a small online business, or have a stake in a multi-national corporation, the future of your company is likely important to you.
-If you have a corporate succession plan in your overall estate plan, you can rest assured that your company will be run according to your wishes in the event that you pass away or become incapacitated.
+If you run a small family farm, a small online business, or have a stake in a multi-national corporation, your company's future is likely important to you.
+If you have a corporate succession plan in your overall estate plan, you can rest assured that your company will be run according to your wishes if you pass away or become incapacitated.

 Planning for those with special needs

-You must prepare for your special needs child's future if you have one.
+If you have one, you must prepare for your special needs child's future.
 You must be vigilant of assets you want to leave for your child's benefit if you want them to benefit from much-needed assistance services like Medicaid and SSI.
 This usually necessitates the establishment of a special needs trust.

 Preparing for Medicaid